Lowkh/Practice_SAST_SCA_DAST/README.md

 **Steps**:

 1. ✅ Create calculator project with all files
-2. ✅ Create all four workflow files with proper naming
+2. ✅ Create all four workflow files with proper naming and correct versions
 3. ✅ Push to GitHub
 4. ✅ Verify all workflows run successfully
 5. ✅ Check that artifacts appear with safe names